truthtai/e-commerce-case-studies/Day 10/README.md

 ##Build a Simple REST Application with AngularJS Node API with Strongloop##

-1. First you need to install the StrongLoop API server which is an NPM command.
+1.First you need to install the StrongLoop API server which is an NPM command.
 ```
 $ npm install -g strongloop
 ```
-2. You will enter in the directory where you want to create the project and your project name, which in this case will be example-api.
+2.You will enter in the directory where you want to create the project and your project name, which in this case will be example-api.
 ```
 $ slc loopback
 ```
-3. Now that the project is generated, we will jump into the project directory.
+3.Now that the project is generated, we will jump into the project directory.
 ```
 $ cd example-api
 ```
-4. We then set up our datasource and point it to an ItemsDB database.
+4.We then set up our datasource and point it to an ItemsDB database.
 This is where we choose MongoDB as our datasource.
 ```
 $ slc loopback:datasource MongoDB
 ```
-5. And now to define our model.
+5.And now to define our model.
 This is where we choose the datasource, input the plural form of the model name, and define the properties of the model.
 ```
 $ slc loopback:model Member
 ```
-6. Because we are using MongoDB, we need to install the loopback-connector-mongodb package.
+6.Because we are using MongoDB, we need to install the loopback-connector-mongodb package.
 ```
 $ npm install loopback-connector-mongodb
 ```
-7. Make dir client/dist/js/
+7.Make dir client/dist/js/
 ```
 mkdir client/dist/js/
 ```
-8. Generated Loopback Angular SDK Service
+8.Generated Loopback Angular SDK Service
 ```
 lb-ng -m ExampleAPI -u http://localhost:3000/api server/server.js client/dist/js/lb-services.js
 ```